-Guaranteed Seat Program (GSP) Scholarship.
-This scholarship is intended to guarantee highly qualified undergraduate students a position in the College of Pharmacy Pharm.D. program after the successful completion of prerequisite courses and maintenance of certain criteria at Harding University.
-A scholarship based on ACT, SAT, or CLT score is offered.
-This scholarship is renewable if a cumulative GPA of 3.5 is maintained.
+Gateway for Onboarding Learners of Distinction (GOLD) Scholarship.
+This scholarship is intended to guarantee highly qualified undergraduate students a position in the College of Pharmacy Pharm.D. program after the successful completion of prerequisite courses and maintenance of certain.
+A scholarship based on prerequisite GPA is offered.
+This scholarship is renewable in remaining years by maintaining a cumulative GPA of at least 3.5, participating in one or more pharmacy professional organizations, and adhering to the HU Code of conduct and HUCOP professionalism standards.

-Mark Story Endowed Scholarship: This scholarship was established by the Mark Story family and is awarded to a P3 or student in their final professional year pursuing a focus in pharmacy management who has a cumulative GPA of 3.0 or higher and is in good academic standing.
+Mark Story Endowed Scholarship: This scholarship was established by the Mark Story family and is awarded to a P3 or student in their final professional year pursuing a focus in pharmacy management who has a cumulative GPA of at least 3.0 and is in good academic standing.
 Preference is given to those completing a M.B.A. in addition to their Pharm.D.